 First, listening.
-I remember when I first began to learn mindfulness, and to stop running from the still small voice within me that provided ever-flowing guidance for decisions, exposure of my personal bullsh*t, and affirmation and love.
+I remember when I began to learn mindfulness, and to stop running from the still small voice within me that provided ever-flowing guidance for decisions, exposure of my personal bullshit, and affirmation and love.
 As I started learning mindfulness, I began to hear the almost constant barrage of commentary I’d had playing in my head throughout life, which I hadn’t before noticed.
 Most often, it was self-justifying commentary, or argumentative commentary.
 In any case, mindfulness helped me to quiet it and to begin tuning in to another reverberation within me.

-I believe God is the essence of who we are, that we are each a unique piece of the Divine traversing this world.
+I contend that God is the essence of who we are, that we are each a unique piece of the Divine traversing this world.
 Yet we “have this treasure in clay jars.”
 Often all we see or listen to is the clay-jar part, when we have the potential to be connected with, one with, Spirit in our brightest, most vital moments.
 As we find our center in our God-essence, we have a wellspring of guidance and wisdom at our disposal.
-It speaks to us from that still, small voice.
+It speaks to us from that inner voice.
 Sometimes we call it “intuition” or “gut feeling” or “Holy Spirit.”
-Call it whatever works.
+Call it what works.
 But it is speaking—I have no doubt.
-The Divine flow is flowing in us not because some out-there God is constantly having a conversation with us, but because that God voice is the essence of who we are.
+The Divine is flowing in us not because some out-there God is constantly having a conversation with us, but because that God voice is the essence of who we are.
 And as we learn to listen well, tuning in to that gentle inner voice, we find it is reliable.